twilsonco/latexdiffcite/docs/configuration.rst

 Default configuration
 ---------------------

+`latexdiffcite` will load settings from three places, each one overriding previous ones:

+1. Internal hard-coded defaults (provided below)
+2. ``~/.latexdiffcite.json`` (in your user folder) if it exists
+3. Settings from a file specified using ``-c CONFIG_FILE``

+This way, you can put your preferred settings in ``~/.latexdiffcite.json`` which will be loaded every time, and override them using ``-c CONFIG_FILE`` if necessary.

-The configuration file you can point to with ``-c CONFIG_FILE`` is a JSON file which looks like this:
+The configuration file is a JSON file which looks like this:

 .. code-block:: json